 Mark has led four major international studies and directed the analytical research on three landmark collaborative studies, worldwide.
 His work on cardiovascular risk scores formed the basis of national guidelines in Scotland, and his recent work on kidney disease was used to produce new staging criteria for this disease.
-His total career grant awards are over $93 million from 39 successful applications.
+His total career grant awards total to over $100 million from 50 successful applications.

 He also has extensive experience in student teaching, postgraduate supervision and mentoring including 14 PhD and 19 MSc students successfully completed.
 He has given training workshops in Korea and Thailand, and has taught at least 25 other research training courses.

 Mark served on the governing council of the Institute of Statisticians and the Royal Statistical Society (RSS) and is a fellow of the RSS, the European Society of Cardiology, the New York Academy of Medicine and the Royal Society of Medicine.